dev-reactjs/vtex-app-poc/README.md

-This project was developed to show demo of react ui with Vtex components.
+This project was developed to show demo of react ui with Vtex components.I tried to cover all things that generally needed to develop any app.
+If you want example of some specific thing to implement, You guys can inform us by comment, I'll try to implement it asap.

 ## Technical specification